-Anger is a totally normal human emotion that can and should be expressed in healthy manners to help resolve conflict between two (or more) people.
-Some people experience anger in a way that creates an intense buildup in the body which results in showing their discontent at a particular situation and end up being explosive.
+Anger is a totally normal human emotion.
+It can and should be expressed in healthy manners to help resolve conflict between two (or more) people.

 There are four very distinct types of anger: